timescale/docs.timescale.com-content/tutorials/tutorial-use-timescale-prometheus-grafana.md

 longer, using less disk space.

 Using compression is easy.
-First, decide on an interval after which you’d like data to be compressed, eg. after 6 hours, then add an automated compression policy on the `metrics_values` hypertable, since that's the table that will grow as more samples are collected.
+First, decide on an interval after which you’d like data to be compressed (e.g., after 6 hours), then add an automated compression policy on the `metrics_values` hypertable, since that's the table that will grow as more samples are collected.
 To do so, run the following command in `psql`: